Sunk Cost Fallacy (Definition + Examples)

 But there’s more that goes into the sunk cost fallacy.
 Psychologists also credit the belief that we should not be wasteful, or that we have a sense of responsibility to complete something, as reasons why we fall into the trap of the sunk cost fallacy.

-This argument comes up a lot when we think about wasting food or following through with promises.
-Paying $15 for that yoga class doesn’t just mean you forked over some cash.
-It means that you made a commitment to the teachers or the organization running the class.
+This argument often comes up when we think about wasting food or following through with promises.
+Paying $15 for that yoga class doesn’t mean you forked over some cash.
+It means that you committed the teachers or the organization running the class.
 RSVPing doesn’t cost a thing.
-But paying the “price” of committing to an event makes us more likely to go, even when objectively the gains of not going might outweigh the loss that we have already paid.
+But paying the “price” of committing to an event makes us more likely to go, even when objectively, the gains of not going might outweigh the loss that we have already paid.

 Quiz

-Okay, let’s test your knowledge on the sunk cost fallacy.
+Okay, let’s test your knowledge of the sunk cost fallacy.

 Question 1: